Code-Institute-Submissions/project-two-6/README.md

 * Learned how to create a Modal Box with CSS and JavaScript and adopted code from this [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp) tutorial.

+* Learned how to create an overlay effect with CSS from this [W3Schools](https://www.w3schools.com/howto/howto_css_overlay.asp) tutorial.

-* Learned how to create div elements with a for loop and adopted code from this [](https://stackoverflow.com/questions/42010723/creating-div-element-with-a-for-loop) post.
+* Learned how to create div elements with a for loop and adopted code from this [Stack Overflow](https://stackoverflow.com/questions/42010723/creating-div-element-with-a-for-loop) post.

+* Learned how to remove all elements of a certain class from the DOM from this [Stack Overflow](https://stackoverflow.com/questions/10842471/how-to-remove-all-elements-of-a-certain-class-from-the-dom) post.*

 ### Acknowledgements